 The innerland of Crete is full of deserted villages.
 One of the most impressive deserted villages of Crete, which was quite large, was Kalathiana, located between the villages of Makres and Moroni.
-Kalathiana was a victim of the general urbanization the prevailed in Crete after the end of the Second World War and was totally deserted at '70s.
-The houses of the settlement form a very beautiful and unique residential complex with characteristic traditional architecture of Crete.
+Kalathiana was a victim of the general urbanization the prevailed in Crete after the end of the Second World War and was totally deserted in 1970s.
+The houses of the settlement form a very beautiful and unique residential complex with the characteristic traditional architecture of Crete.